madebits/madebits.github.io/r/linux-csman.md

 # open container using slot 2
 sudo csman.sh o container.bin -slots 2 -ck -slot 2 ---
 ```

+The `cskey.sh -slot` option only works with `cskey.sh dec` command and it is ignored by `cskey.sh enc` command, the original output file is always truncated by `cskey.sh enc`.

 ### Using Containers